Granny Annexe Planning Permission Guide: When Is It Needed?

 If you’re looking to convert an existing garden room or a garage into a granny annexe, it’s entirely possible, but there are a few things to know about.
 We’ll look at the differences between converting an attached building versus an outbuilding, which is separate from the main home.

-When you have an existing garden room or summer house and you’re already using it and if the building has a Lawful Development Certificate or is an incidental building you can apply for a change of use once you convert it to an annexe.
+When you have an existing garden room or summer house and you’re already using it (provided the building has a Lawful Development Certificate) or it is an incidental building, you can apply for a change of use once you convert it to an annexe.

-Here you may be able to carry out the works using your permitted development rights, which is a great advantage.
-Typically this means that if you don’t make significant changes in the exterior or the footprint of the building, you don’t need permission.
-Make sure to check the local requirements regarding this.
+Here, you may be able to carry out the works using your permitted development rights, which is a great advantage.
+Typically, this means that if you don’t make significant changes in the exterior or the footprint of the building, you don’t need permission.
+Again, make sure to check the local requirements regarding this.

 You will also need to check if there are any planning conditions attached to your home.
 These are restrictions, like needing to maintain the garage as a place to park the car.
 If you do have such a restriction, you can apply to have the restriction removed.